Framlingham: Features

-In 2006 Country Life magazine voted Framlingham the best place to live in the country.
+In 2006, Country Life magazine voted Framlingham the best place to live in the country.

-Framlingham has a conservation area.
-An oak tree planted in 1911 in honour of the Coronation of King George V survives outside the old railway station, now a pub named The Station in Station Road.

-Framlingham was the main location for the BBC television comedy series Detectorists, starring Mackenzie Crook, Toby Jones and Rachael Stirling.
+Framlingham is a Fairtrade Town and has a conservation area.
+An oak tree planted in 1911 in honour of the Coronation of King George V survives outside the old railway station, now a pub named The Station on Station Road.
+The town was the main location for the BBC television comedy series Detectorists.
 It has also appeared in numerous other TV programmes.

-A famous family orientated sausage festival is held in October.
+A famous family-orientated sausage festival is held in October.
 This event has butchers from Framlingham and the surrounding villages competing for the trophy of best sausage in the area.
 The town is closed to traffic on the day and people follow a map around the town sampling the different flavoured sausages and voting for their favourite.
-There is also market stalls and entertainment held on market hill on the day.
+There are also market stalls and entertainment held on Market Hill on the day.
 Other festivals and events are held in the town and around the castle throughout the year.